TREASURIES-10-year yields at highest since November following strong retail sales data

 By David Randall

-NEW YORK, April 15 (Reuters) - Yields on benchmark U.S. 10-year Treasuries jumped to their highest level since November on Monday after stronger-than-expected retail sales data from March suggested the Federal Reserve could delay cutting interest rates this year.
+NEW YORK, April 15 (Reuters) - Yields on benchmark U.S. 10-year Treasuries hit five-month highs on Monday after stronger-than-expected retail sales data from March suggested the Federal Reserve could delay cutting interest rates this year.

-Futures markets are now pricing in 41 basis points in rate cuts by the end of December, down from more than 160 basis points in expected cuts at the start of the year.
+Futures markets are now pricing in 44 basis points in rate cuts by the end of December, down from more than 160 basis points in expected cuts at the start of the year.
+Markets now expect the first rate cut to come in September, according to CME's FedWatch Tool.

 "The market narrative has shifted to this idea of 'How can the Fed really cut when the economy is moving along this strong?'," said Charlier Ripley, senior investment strategist for Allianz Investment Management.